Washback Season Internship

 - Must be able to stand for long periods of time

-- Must be able to work in the field during mid-summer months in Florida
+- Must be able to work in the field during summer/fall months in Florida

 If an intern plans to receive school credit for an internship, they must notify staff prior to the internship start date, and it will be the responsibility of the applicant to ensure all required paperwork is completed and submitted.

 Send your resume, cover letter, and three letters of reference to firstname.lastname@example.org or The Sea Turtle Hospital @ Whitney Lab, Attn: Catherine Eastman 9505 N. Oceanshore Blvd, St Augustine, FL 32080.
-Applications must be received by March 31, 2022 for the summer program.
+Applications must be received by August 12 for the fall washback season intern position.

 Applicants will be notified through email if invited for the interview phase.
-Interviews are scheduled onsite or Skype per applicant’s request.
+Interviews are scheduled onsite or Zoom per applicant’s request.

 This is an unpaid internship.
 Housing and living expenses are not included.
 All interns are responsible for their own housing, transportation, and meals.
 One uniform shirt will be presented at the start of the internship program.
-Onsite housing is available for a discounted fee of $750 per month.
+Onsite housing is available for a discounted fee.